dustinpfister/blog_posts/_posts/lodash_times.md

 layout: post
 categories: lodash
 id: 59
-updated: 2019-09-19 11:20:53
+updated: 2020-07-27 09:58:20
-version: 1.19
+version: 1.20
 ---

-How often do I need to use a while loop, or Array.forEach in a project?
+How often do I need to use a while loop, or something like [Array.forEach](/2019/02/06/js-javascript-foreach/) in a project?
 All the time of course.
 I could write a post about what way of looping is the fastest, or what way is the most concise.
 This is yet another one of my lodash posts, so I will be writing about [\_.times](https://lodash.com/docs/4.17.4#times) in [lodash](https://lodash.com/) naturally, but I will also touch base on some vanilla js alternatives as well when it comes to making my own lodash times style method with plain old javaScript by itself.

 <!-- more -->